 Determine that the change you desire must come this 2019.

-There’s no easy path to glory, there’s no rosy road to fame or success, all roads to success require discipline and dedication.
+There is no easy path to glory, there is no rosy road to fame or success, and all roads to success require discipline and dedication.

 Adam failed by what he ate, Jesus fasted and resisted the devil by refusing to eat at Satan’s command,